bartbols/MUSHAR-toolbox/README.md

 * [Elastix](https://elastix.lumc.nl/) (developed and tested in version 4.7)

 ## Getting started
-The DEMO scripts will guide you through the main steps involved.
-Modify these scripts to customize your own analysis.
+* Run the demo scripts to  guide you through the main steps.
+* Modify the scripts to set up your own analysis.